 Video surveillance statementBEWi Camera Surveillance Statement v2.6

-Video surveillance is not permitted in the following locations:
+Video surveillance is not permitted on the following locations:

-- If your image is caught on camera, you have the right to get access to those images, but only insofar as no other person’s privacy or rights are not infringed by the access.
+If your image is caught on camera, you have the right to get access those images, but only in so far as no other person’s privacy or rights are not infringed by the access.

 You can contact us at firstname.lastname@example.org